 Yes, employees, with approval from their manager, can undertake their CA or CPA accreditation.
 Unless there is a business requirement for the CA or CPA accreditation, it is not expected to be approved during the graduate year due to the amount of training and development already provided through the program.

 Finance is accredited as a CPA Australia Recognised Employer to the Knowledge Level, the highest level.
 Finance was the first public sector employer in the ACT to gain this accreditation.
 This provides our finance and accounting staff that have a business requirement for a CPA qualification with resources and guidance to assist them.

 CPA participants also benefit by having a simple alternative method to demonstrate adherence to the CPA program’s practical experience requirement and to demonstrate adherence to minimum continuing professional development standards.
 These are both mandatory components of the award.

 All Finance employees must be able to obtain and maintain a minimum Baseline security clearance prior to commencement.
 Graduates will be required to obtain an NV1 security clearance.

 Successful applicants will be required to complete a security pack.
 Depending on the level of clearance required, you may need to have a checkable background going back 10 years and you also must be an Australian citizen.

-Access to Finance’s buildings, information technology systems and classified material cannot be provided until a full security clearance is granted.
+Access to Finance’s buildings, information technology systems and classified material cannot be provided until a security clearance is granted.